themotu/DevOpsChallenge/README.md

 So, any scripts, documentation, or whether else you see fit, should be in the final solution.

-Points are awarded most for correctness.
+We will be evaluating the challenge by the level of accuracy and adherance to the requirements.
-More points are awarded for solutions that are documented, easy to use, require few to no more dependencies (outside of Docker, Go, and Node), repeatable, and easy to automate and expand upon.
+You'll score bonus points with us if your solution is well documented, easy to use, requires few to no more dependencies (outside of Docker, Go, and Node), repeatable, and easy to automate and expand upon.

-With your submission, you will need to provide the steps required (after installing from your archive) to build the solution.
-This means all the steps needed before running `docker run shipyardapp-web`.
+With your submission, you will need to provide all of the steps required (after installing from your archive) to build the solution by running `docker run shipyardapp-web`.

 After executing docker run, you should see something similar to
 ```